iosdecal/ios-decal-lab4/README.md

 - Still in `Main.storyboard`, drag out a collectionview onto the first screen and extend it so that it fills the whole screen, including the navigation bar segment (you'll need to set some constraints here).
 Notice that a small box appears in the top left corner of the collectionview - this is a prototype cell where you can design the layout for each collectionview cell.
 Extend the box to be a square that fills about a third of the width of the screen (ideally we want our grid to be something like six rows of three - you may need to adjust this a bit).
 - Inside the prototype cell, place an imageview and set its constraints to fill the entire cell.
 - We need to create two outlets at this point: one for the collectionview itself and one for the imageview.
 The collectionview should be easy - just drag an outlet onto `SearchViewController`.
 However, the imageview isn't a property of the view controller, so it's outlet doesn't belong there!
 Instead, we need to create a class for our custom collectionviewcell that subclasses UICollectionViewCell.
-Once you've created this file, you can drag an outlet for the imageview onto it.
+Once you've created this file, make sure to set the prototype cell's class in the identity inspector to your new class.
+Then, you can go ahead and create an outlet for the imageview.

 Feel free to change background colors of the collectionview and/or cells to improve the UI, if you wish.